Beyond Chengdu: Avoid the Crowds and see Giant Pandas at These Top Reserves Instead

 Become a keeper for the day at Dujiangyan Panda Reserve

-If you’re looking for closer contact with Giant Panda, Dujiangyan Panda offers accessible volunteer programmes.
+For closer contact with giant panda, Dujiangyan offers accessible volunteer programmes set against a backdrop of forested mountains and ancient pilgrimage routes.
 Located in Qingchengshan Town of Dujiangyan City, the reserve specialises in teaching pandas to live in the wild so that they can be released back into their natural habitat.
-From cleaning enclosures to slicing bamboo and preparing food, there is plenty for you to get involved with.
+From cleaning enclosures to slicing bamboo and preparing food, there is plenty to get involved with.

 View of Dujiangyan in China (©Six Senses Qing Cheng/Tang Chao)